Online personal training is kinda like this.

-YOU WANT AN EXPERT TO HOLD YOU ACCOUNTABLE AND KEEP YOU CONSISTENT COACHED THROUGH THE PROGRAM
+YOU WANT AN EXPERT TO HOLD YOU ACCOUNTABLE AND KEEP YOU CONSISTENTLY COACHED THROUGH THE PROGRAM

 Nothing worth doing can be done alone.
 That’s why I work closely with my clients to help them eat well and exercise, no matter what other craziness is going on in their lives.
 You’re busy and have enough to worry about; your coach’s job is to take care of the fitness and nutrition details so you don’t have to.